She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 *

-Winded from shock, Exavier had no breath.
-His knees caved and sprayed mud beneath him, with him lowered to all fours like the dog he’d been born, raised in the castle kitchens and cuffed by every servant, nothing but a raggedy boy no one had cared for.
+Winded from shock, Exavier felt his knees cave and mud spray beneath him, then his fingers mashed into the squelching mire as he dropped in obeisance.
+Lowered to all fours like the dog he’d been born—raised in the castle kitchens and cuffed by every servant, rogue, and noble, nothing but a raggedy boy no one had cared for.

 A princess supposed to be dead.

-Not even her silken slippers remained, her bare toes sinking into the same quagmire of filth where he knelt.
+Not even her silken slippers remained, her bare toes sinking into the same quagmire of filth in which he knelt.

-Gone, too, her flawless skin—skin that, once, no one would dare mar.
-Now it appeared that someone had attempted to carve away every last vestige of it.
+Gone, too, her flawless skin—skin that, once, no one would have dared mar.
+Now it appeared that someone had attempted to carve away every last unmarked vestige of it.

-There was no reason at all he should recognize her beneath those welts and weals.
+There was no reason at all he should recognize her beneath those welts and weals, with her hair lank and drenched, her body hardly hinged together at the joints, her posture reduced to paltry survival.

-Now she dug her hands into his wet hair, and the shock of her touch vaulted through his body, even after all these months, after all her cold rejection.
+Now she dug her hands into his wet hair, and the shock of her touch vaulted through his body—even after all these months, even after all her cold rejection by merit of being too highborn for him.

 She dragged his bowed head back.
 “You know who I am?”

-With her fingers wound tight in his hair, raindrops from the sky dropping his own tears upon his face, he stared up into her scarred features—delicate features someone had tried and failed to destroy, for he could still see their beauty.
+With her fingers wound tight in his hair, and raindrops from the sky disguising the tears upon his face, he stared up into her scarred features, delicate features that someone had tried to destroy—and failed, because he could still see their beauty.

 He would always see their beauty.